Korma Masala

 Instructions

-• Dry roast poppy seeds, coconut and red chilies too.
-Poppy seeds must turn very crunchy before adding them to the blender.
-This helps to make a fine powder.
+- Dry roast poppy seeds, coconut and red chilies too.
+Poppy seeds must turn very crunchy & this helps to make a fine powder.

-• Add poppy seeds to a blender and make a fine powder, as much as possible.
-Set this aside
+- Add poppy seeds to a grinder and make a fine powder, as fine as possible.
+Remove to a plate.

-• Store this in an airtight glass jar and refrigerate.
+- Store korma masala in an airtight glass jar and refrigerate up to 6 months.

 NUTRITION INFO (estimation only)